Reordered Computable Numbers: Reordered Computable Numbers

 \begin{prop} Let $f \colon \IN\to \IN$ be a function such that the series $\sum_{k=0}^{\infty} 2^{-f(k)}$ converges.
 Let $\sigma \colon \IN \to \IN$ be a bijective function.
 Then we have

 for all $n \in \IN$. \end{prop}

 Proposition \ref{prop:reordered-series-optimal-convergence} shows us that the convergence speed of a series can be accelerated if it is rearranged and that there exists an optimal rearrangement of that series.
 This has already a significant impact, as the following example shows.
 Let $x$ be a strongly left-computable number which is not computable, and let $f \colon \IN \to \IN$ be a computable injective function with $\sum_{k=0}^{\infty} 2^{-f(k)} = x$.
 Surely, this series does not converge computably.
-However, $f^\ast$ is an increasing function and the reordered series $\sum_{k=0}^{\infty} 2^{-f^\ast(k)}$ converges computably.
+However, $f^\ast$ is an increasing function, and the reordered series $\sum_{k=0}^{\infty} 2^{-f^\ast(k)}$ converges computably.

 Another attempt to increase the convergence speed of a dyadic series after the reordering is by grouping jumps of the same size.
 Suppose that $f \colon \IN\to \IN$ is a function such that the series $\sum_{k=0}^{\infty} 2^{-f(k)}$ converges.
 In most cases, the series $\sum_{k=0}^{\infty} u_f(k) \cdot 2^{-k}$ should converge faster than the series $\sum_{k=0}^{\infty} 2^{-f^\ast(k)}$, especially if $f$ enumerates many numbers several times.
-However, the gap between a non-computable convergence and a computable convergence of a reordered series cannot be overcome by grouping, as the following proposition shows.
+However, the gap between a non-computable convergence and a computable convergence of a reordered series cannot be overcome by grouping.
+To show this, we first prove the following lemma.